Secure Deployment Guide for Citrix Cloud Government

 In selecting the domains to configure as Use for subscriptions, the Cloud Connector communicates with domain controllers in all domains in the Active Directory forest where the machines hosting the Cloud Connector reside.

-Each service within Citrix Cloud Government extends the list of servers and internal resources that the Cloud Connector might contact in the course of normal operations.
-Additionally, customers cannot control the data that the Cloud Connector sends to Citrix.
+Each service within Citrix Cloud Government extends the list of servers and internal resources that the Cloud Connector might contact during normal operations.
+Also, customers cannot control the data that the Cloud Connector sends to Citrix.
 For more information about services’ internal resources and data sent to Citrix, consult Connectivity Requirements.

 Any information relevant or actionable to an administrator is available in the Windows Event Log on the Cloud Connector machine.

-View installation logs for the Cloud Connector in the following directories:
+View the installation logs for the Cloud Connector in the following directories:

 Logs of what the Cloud Connector sends to the cloud are found in %ProgramData%\Citrix\WorkspaceCloud\Logs.